zzxwill/odps/intl.en-US/User Guide/Security/Authorization.md

 # Authorization {#concept_ubm_4yz_vdb .concept}

-After a [user](intl.en-US/User Guide/Security/User Management.md)  is added, the project owner  or the project administrator must authorize the user.
-The user can perform operations only after obtaining permission.
 Authorization allows a user to perform operations including read, write, and view on tables, tasks, resources, and other objects of the MaxCompute.
+After the [user](reseller.en-US/User Guide/Security/User management.md) is added, the project owner or the project administrator must authorize the user.
+The user can perform operations only after obtaining the permission.

-MaxCompute provides access control list \(ACL\)  authorization, cross-project resource sharing, and project resource protection.
+MaxCompute provides Access Control List \(ACL\)  authorization, cross-project resource sharing, and project resource protection.
 Authorization typically includes three elements: subject, object, and action.
 In MaxCompute, the subject refers to a user or a role and the object refers to various types of objects in a project.

-ACL authorization includes following MaxCompute objects: [Project](../../../../intl.en-US/Product Introduction/Definition/Project.md), [Table](../../../../intl.en-US/Product Introduction/Definition/Table.md), [Function](../../../../intl.en-US/Product Introduction/Definition/Function.md), [Resource](../../../../intl.en-US/Product Introduction/Definition/Resources.md), and [Instance](../../../../intl.en-US/Product Introduction/Definition/Instance.md).
+ACL authorization includes following MaxCompute objects: [Project](../../../../reseller.en-US/User Guide/Definition/Projects.md), [Table](../../../../reseller.en-US/User Guide/Definition/Table.md), [Function](../../../../reseller.en-US/User Guide/Definition/Function.md), [Resource](../../../../reseller.en-US/User Guide/Definition/Resource.md), and [Instance](../../../../reseller.en-US/User Guide/Definition/Instance.md).
 Operations are related to specific object types, therefore different types of objects support different types of actions.

-MaxCompute projects support the following object types and actions.
+MaxCompute projects support the following object types and actions:

 |Object|Action|Description|
 |:-----|:-----|:----------|